segmentio/segment-docs/src/connections/destinations/catalog/firebase/index.md

 You can use these traits to create audiences and views to analyze your users' behavior.

 **Note**: Google prohibits sending PII to Firebase unless ["robust notice" is given to your app users](https://firebase.google.com/policies/analytics/).
-For iOS apps, you must include the iAD Framework to automatically collect the Age, Gender, and Interests Firebase properties.
+For iOS apps, some Analytics features, such as audiences and campaign attribution, and some user properties, such as Age and Interests, require the [AdSupport framework](https://developer.apple.com/reference/adsupport) to be enabled.

 Learn more about [Firebase's reporting dashboard here](https://support.google.com/firebase/answer/6317517?hl=en&ref_topic=6317489).